The Ugandan 'orphan' I adopted had a family

 - The corrupt practices of international adoption agencies that allowed this must end, she writes

-- Watch Part 2 of "Kids for Sale" at 9 ET tonight on AC360

 Jessica Davis is a photographer who lives in Ohio with her husband (and best friend) of 16 years and her four children.
 The opinions expressed in this commentary are hers.
-Watch Part 2 of "Kids for Sale" at 9 ET tonight on AC360.

 (CNN)I've always hoped to make a difference in this world.
 To bring goodness, peace or healing to a world that often seems inundated with loss, hardship and a vast array of obstacles that make life difficult for so many.
 When it came to the decision to adopt, it seemed like a no-brainer.